rvedotrc/spud/README.md

 What it doesn't do, and probably never will:

  * Handle deletion of stacks
- * Any knowledge of AWS credentials or regions.
-To handle this, override `retrieve-stacks` and `push-stacks`
+ * Any knowledge of how to acquire AWS credentials.
+To handle this, extend spud, overriding `retrieve-stacks` and `push-stacks`